whoisdsmith/AI-MTHRFCKR/README.md

 - [Removal.ai](http://removal.ai) - Background Remover - Create Transparent Background.
 Remove Background Online From Image Using Background Remover.
 Create Transparent Background - Download High-resolution Instantly & Free
 - [Remove.bg](http://www.remove.bg) - Remove Background From Image–Remove.
 Bg.
 Remove Image Backgrounds Automatically In 5 Seconds With Just One Click.
 Don't Spend Hours Manually Picking Pixels.
 Upload Your Photo Now & See The Magic
 - [Renderflux](http://www.renderflux.com) - Renderflux - Design With AI.
 Start Creating Beautiful Art In Seconds.
 Don't Worry About The Technical Stuff, We've Got You Covered
-- [RocketAI](https://rocketai.io/): RocketAI is an AI platform that provides businesses with data analytics and insights.
+- [RocketAI](https://rocketai.io/): RocketAI Is An AI Platform That Provides Businesses With Data Analytics And Insights.
 - [Roll Art Die](http://www.roll-art-die.com) - Stablediffusion On Your Apple Silicon Devices.
 Generate AI Artworks Using Only Text.
 Make Your Dream Artworks Into Reality.
 No Cloud Subscription Required
 - [RunDiffusion](http://rundiffusion.com) - Rundiffusion - Stable Diffusion Workspace In 3 Minutes.
 No Code To Fiddle With, Nothing To Install.
 Get A Private Stable Diffusion Workspace In Very Little Time.
 Start Creating AI Generated Art In A Little As 3 Minutes
 - [Seek Art](http://seek.art) - Create Astounding AI Art.
 Explore, Collect, And Share.
 No Cost To Start.
 Free Credits Every Day